rg3h/rg3h/README.md

 - 👀 I enjoy rapid prototyping, tool-building, and exploring the future by designing and building human-centered architectures.

-- 📫 I'm happy to talk about all things computer science and science in general!
+- 📫 I'm happy to talk about all things in science.
+I used to surf, so that's fun to talk about too!

 <!---
 rg3h/rg3h is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.